kewlfft/ansible-aur/README.md

 * The *--needed* parameter of the helper is systematically used, it means if a package is up-to-date, it is not built and reinstalled.

 #### Create the "aur_builder" user

+This is not needed if the aura helper is used since it must run as root.

 While Ansible expects to SSH as root, makepkg or AUR helpers do not allow executing operations as root, they fail with "you cannot perform this operation as root".
 It is therefore recommended to create a user, which is non-root but has no need for password with pacman in sudoers, let's call it *aur_builder*.